Skip to content

 Execute the post-quantization process.

-The model is provided on CPU.
+The model is moved to CPU and validated before the subclass implementation runs.
 Implementations may move it to GPU for computation, but must move it back to CPU before returning so that subsequent processes and Runner methods (e.g. evaluation, saving) can work without device assumptions.
+Successful runs append audit metadata to model.config.quantization_config["onecomp_post_processes"].
+When a subclass _run method returns a result dict, its executed / global_executed and reason fields are mirrored into that metadata.
+Failed runs move the model back to CPU but do not append metadata.

 Parameters: